 Read our full eHarmony Review

-Executive Editor and Founder of Cupid’s Pulse, Lori Bizzoco says If you are looking for a the real, real, real deal, Elite Singles claims to have the most marriage-minded and educated singles.
-According to their public data, their members are past the age of 30 and they have at least a college degree.
+Executive Editor and Founder of Cupid’s Pulse, Lori Bizzoco says if you are looking for the real deal, then go to Elite Singles due to their claims that they have the most marriage-minded and educated singles out there.
+The numbers back it up:According to their public data, over 90% of users are over the age of 30, and 82% have a university degree.
 “The singles on Elite have spent time on their careers and are now looking to settle down and take the next step in life,” she continues.

 Read our full Elite Singles Review